siphyshu/snake-R4/README.md

 These are my ideas for the project, PRs are welcomed if anybody wants to work on these.

-* This can most likely be repurposed for any arduino connected with an LED Matrix, will have to see about that though
+* This can be modified for any arduino connected with an LED Matrix, that can be explored
 * See how a blinking head on the snake looks.
 Does it provide clearer visuals of the snake's direction?
 * Adding an infinite AI playing mode could be fun and can be used as a screensaver playing in the background